Two International GPS Monitoring Providers, Two Different Strategies

 CO-EYE (REFINE Technologies)

 REFINE Technologies has been building electronic monitoring hardware since 2004.
 With 200,000+ devices deployed across 30+ countries and 130,000+ offenders monitored, CO-EYE’s global footprint covers the Americas, Europe, Africa, and Asia-Pacific.
 The company sells hardware and licenses software directly to agencies — no mandatory multi-year managed service contracts.
-Key technical differentiators: one-piece GPS design (CO-EYE ONE at 108 g), optical fiber anti-tamper detection, and a full product matrix spanning high-risk GPS ankle bracelets through low-risk smartphone app monitoring.
+Key technical differentiators: one-piece GPS design (CO-EYE ONE at 108 g; CO-EYE ONE-AC at 111 g with eSIM + Nano SIM dual-SIM management), optical fiber anti-tamper detection, tri-mode adaptive connectivity (BLE / WiFi-directed / LTE) on ONE-AC, and a full product matrix spanning high-risk GPS ankle bracelets through low-risk smartphone app monitoring.

 Technology Comparison